Faisalsaddiqui/cheque-digitalization-flask-app/README.md

 pip install -r requirements.txt
 ```
 **Run the Application**
-Start the app using the command:
+Start the app using the command
 ```
 python app.py
 ```
 **Access the Application**
-Open your browser and go to:
+Open your browser and go to
 ```
 http://localhost:5000
 ```